Dev-Akashili/workbunny-api/README.md

 ## Email Verification

 Verification emails sent by the `Account Controller` for auth uses **EmailJS**.
 The credentials are stored in `appsettings.Development.json`.
-Request for the credentials (public key, service id and template id) to set up your local repo.
+Kindly request for the credentials (public key, service id and template id) to set up your local repo.